You Earned a Ticket!

 California's three-part tax system

 California's overall tax system consists of three roughly equal parts: personal income tax, property tax, and sales and use taxes.
 Education is funded by a mix of these sources, especially the first two.
-The schematic diagram below, from the California Legislative Analyst Office (LAO), summarizes the major sources and uses of funds.
+The schematic diagrams below, from the California Legislative Analyst Office (LAO), summarize the major sources and uses of funds.

 Budgets are the complex, messy output of a political system.
 There is not a clear, easy-to-describe mechanism that determines which taxes are collected (revenue) and the purpose toward which they are allocated (expenditures).
 Income taxes, for example, support both school systems and municipal functions.
 The same is true of property taxes.